 - Age appropriate books to read.
 Please keep magazines and games in good taste.

 - It is a good idea to bring mosquito lotion or stick.
 Aerosol sprays are not allowed, as they are environmentally unfriendly and flammable near campfires.

 - No electronic items; the cabins do not have electricity.
 There is no way to recharge any battery powered device.

 - Make-up and/or Aerosol sprays of any kind

 - No need to bring a pocket knife (we have all necessary equipment in our camping department)

 - Food and candy is not permitted.
 Please inform your family and friends that anything sent in the mail will be returned to the sender.
 (Or eaten by staff!)

 - There is no room in the cabins for clutter.
 As parents, please monitor the packing process.
 Shipping rates are expensive so lighten your load.
 We do not allow sets of drawers, posters or more than one stuffed animal, etc.

 Thanks for appreciating our focus on non-material things.
 People and the beauty of the outdoors, will make your daughter’s summer a valuable experience.

 Before camp, please review USPS guidelines with your daughter: the correct way to address an envelope; paper only in an envelope; and use of blue or black ink; limiting sizes and color of envelopes.
-Please send normal size envelopes that are white or a light color since we stamp all outgoing mail with a postage meter.
+Please send normal size envelopes that are white since we stamp all outgoing mail with a postage meter.
 The meter has red ink and does not show up on dark-colored paper or envelopes.